Praktiflex FX

 To preset the aperture desired for the exposure, draw the milled ring directly behind the diaphragm scale backward, holding the diaphragm ring - which has before been adjusted to the desired number - with the other hand and setting the red index dot against the diaphragm number chosen.
 The milled ring, when springing back into position, will get coupled with the diaphragm ring.
 For focusing, the diaphragm ring can now be set to the full aperture and, without changing the position of the camera, turned back until it stops at the preset diaphragm number. |

 (Webmaster: These are the old preset lenses.
-There are still some new
+There are still some

-long telephoto lenses being sold that work like this.
+new long telephoto lenses being sold that work like this.
 Slightly newer

 cameras than this model used the preset to set your shutter speed and aperture

 setting with the built in meter then open wide to focus and see the image.
-This

 V. Electronic and Regular Flash Connection

 On the front of the camera are three contact sockets.
-The socket marked "X" takes electronic flashes, whereas the "F" mark is for regular flash
+The socket marked "X"

 synchronization.

-To be employed for all kinds of electronic devices acting without delay.
+a) Electronic flashes (X synchronization) To be employed for all kinds of electronic devices acting without delay.
 Synchronization allows for exposures up to 1/50 th second.
 The central socket is the mass contact for both flash and strobe. b) Flash guns (F synchronization) |

 (Webmaster: This camera can use any modern flash if it has a PC wire.
 You would also need to purchase a flash holder.
 There are also flash holders that have a hotshoe and PC wire, though they are usually for professional or these types of older cameras)

 The following chart gives the shortest shutter speeds in connection with the most popular flash lamps.
-The flash bulb must never be put info the flash unit before the shutter has been wound up.4www.butkus.org
+The flash bulb must never be put info the flash unit before the shutter has been wound up.

-CLICK HERE TO SEE THE FLASH BULB CHART
+THE FLASH BULB CHART

 The figures in parentheses signify that synchronization is possible, but that a certain diminution of light on one, or both, of the narrow edges of the film has to be taken into account.
 This is caused by the differences existing in the ignition and pre-ignition times.